Smeaton: Origin of the name

 12 Grace Smeaton (Lowe)(1865-1937)

 Born in 1865.
-She married Nicholas Harrison Lowe (born Durham Lead, Victoria, circa.1864) on 24 March 1887 at her parent’s house at Long Point, Creswick.
-Nicholas Lowe was employed as a repairer by the railways 24 Jan 1889.
+She married Nicholas Harrison Lowe (born Durham Lead, Victoria, circa 1864) on 24 March 1887 at her parent’s house at Long Point, Creswick.
+Nicholas Lowe was employed as a repairer by the railways as of 24 Jan 1889.
 The 1899 electoral roll lists Nicholas H. Lowe, line repairer of Maroona, 18km. south of Ararat.
 He was known to have lived at Gelliondale in the South Gippsland, possibly in the 1920s.
 Grace Lowe (nee Smeaton) died 28 April 1937 at 21 Oberwyl Rd., Burwood aged 72 and is buried in Melbourne’s Burwood Cemetery.
-Nicholas died 17th July 1948 aged 84 and is buried with his wife.
+Nicholas died 17th July 1948 when living at 185 Highett Street, Richmond, and is buried with his wife.
 The children of Grace include:

 12.1 Helen Jane Lowe (1887-1977)